 Take Care With Your Diet

 It is important that when your balance and supplement your diet that you keep your oral health in mind.
 That is not to say that you should not benefit from kombucha and the like, but you should be aware of the risks, make efforts to lessen them, and schedule a regular checkup and cleaning with your dentist.
 Jeffrey D. Clark, DDS, is a leading dentist who can be an invaluable resource to you regarding your diet.
-Call Scottsdale Dental Excellence at 480 585 1853 to schedule your checkup with Dr. Clark.
+Call Scottsdale Cosmetic Dentistry Excellence at 480 585 1853 to schedule your checkup with Dr. Clark.